 Traveling to Santorini is a dream coming true for many.
 But, it can also become complicated, if you don’t know all the tips that will make your trip smooth.

 Well, we’re here to offer our help!

-Stay with us and we’ll make you the master of travelling from Athens to Santorini.
+Stay with us and we’ll make you the master of traveling by ferry from Athens to Santorini.

 The best part?

 Well, this might be a rhetorical question.
-This is because there is a bunch of reasons why Santorini is in the bucket list of many people!
+This is because there are a bunch of reasons why Santorini is on the bucket list of many people!

 You might actually need to pinch yourself to know that you are not dreaming!

-One of the best things in Santorini, is its houses!
-They are small and white, built according to Cycladic architecture, making contrast with the blue surrounding.
+One of the best things in Santorini is its houses!
+They are small and white, built according to Cycladic architecture, making a contrast with the blue surrounding.

 Tip: The best way to enjoy the breathtaking view of Santorini is to have a coffee or a drink at one of the many balconies around the island.